Off to Japan for the first time and wondering whether you should go to the Robot Restaurant in Tokyo? We thought the same too.

 We wanted to do all of the craziest things to do in Tokyo and read that this Japanese Restaurant was one of the top experiences.
 But we had so many questions like what is the Robot cafe in Tokyo?
 Is it actually a restaurant or a show or a bar?
 Anyways, we here to tell you what this Tokyo restaurant is like and whether you should actually go to it.

-For AUD$100 each, it’s not cheap so here’s the lowdown about everything you need to know before visiting the Robot Restaurant Tokyo.
+For AUD$100+ each, it’s not cheap so here’s the lowdown about everything you need to know before visiting the Robot Restaurant in Tokyo.

 Firstly, it’s not actually a restaurant which is utterly confusing.
-The Robot Restaurant is a show so you don’t need to order food.
+The robot bar in Tokyo is a show so you don’t need to order food.
 Personally now knowing what it’s like I can say don’t bother to buy any food there – it’s literally just overpriced bad Westernised fast food.

-I had read from another blog that they wished they didn’t pay for the dinner at Robot Restaurant as there’s loads of places to eat nearby.
-I can confirm they were right.
+I had read from another blog that they wished they’d left dinner for after the show as there’s many places to eat in the area.
+I can confirm they are right.

-Why do you need to arrive an hour early at Robot Restaurant Shinjinku?
+Why do you need to arrive an hour early at Robot Restaurant in Shinjinku?

 You have to arrive an hour early because they put all the tourists in a room (which is actually pretty amazing) to watch a dressed up daft punk looking band to perform songs and buy drinks from the bar.

 The room is actually spectacular but from what I could see, it’s almost like a waiting room.
 When we were lead down to the show, the staircase on the way down was incredible and a big highlight.

 The reality of the robot show in Tokyo!

 When you enter the room for the show, it’s so small, you’ll wonder how on earth they perform in the space with large props.
 It’s mental!